The Currency in Iceland & Guide to the Icelandic Krona

 In addition, Iceland's currency lost a lot of value against the Euro before eventually collapsing.

-The changes were able to help the country get back on its feet, and Iceland's currency has remained stable.
+The changes were able to help the country get back on its feet, and Iceland's currency has remained relatively stable.

 Historical Figures Gracing the Icelandic Krona Banknotes